Gunnar Sønsteby: Early life and education

 Born in Rjukan, in Telemark, he was the son of Margit and Gustav Sønsteby.
 As a boy he enjoyed walking in the mountains around Rjukan with his school friends, many of whom later became members of the Resistance alongside him.
-He attended what is now Rjukan videregående skole, earning an examen atrium.
+He attended what is now Rjukan videregående skole, earning an examen artium.
 Among the members of his graduating class in 1937 were later Resistance fighters such as Knut Haugland, Halvor Rivrud, Olav Skogen, Leif Nilsen, Rolf Solem, Turjus Aarnes, Knut Berge, and Einar Nordgaard.

 After graduating from gymnasium, he moved to Oslo, where he studied at Otto Treiders Business School.
 The next year he began studying social economy at the University of Oslo.
 While in Oslo he also carried out his obligatory military service and worked in a series of jobs.

 Second World War

+Early resistance activities

 Sønsteby was working as an accountant when the Germans occupied Norway in 1940.
 Norway's regular armed forces surrendered on 10 June 1940, after two months of fighting, and the country was subsequently occupied by the Germans.
 He quickly joined the Norwegian Resistance forces in Østlandet.
 He fought in Philip Hansteen's ski company.
 He was also involved in the underground press.

 In 1941 he was brought into the secret British military unit called Special Operations Executive (SOE) at their office in Stockholm.
 He became "Agent 24" in the SOE.
 While on assignment in Stockholm in 1942, he was interned and imprisoned for three months by Swedish police, but managed to convince them that he was not the same Gunnar Sønsteby for whom they were looking.
 Back in Norway in 1943, he was caught by the Gestapo but managed to escape and flee to Sweden.
-From there, he was sent to Britain, where in June of that year he enrolled in the Linge Company, which was formed to participate in British-led operations in Norway, to organise, instruct, and the lead the Norwegian Resistance Movement, to serve as a link between the home front and the outside world, and to perform intelligence work.
+From there, he was sent to Britain, where in June of that year he enrolled in the Norwegian Independent Company 1, known in Norway as Kompani Linge or Linge Company, which was formed to participate in British-led operations in Norway, to organise, instruct, and lead the Norwegian Resistance Movement, to serve as a link between the home front and the outside world, and to perform intelligence work.
 In October, he parachuted into Norway and became a leader of the Milorg group.
 In that same month he also became head of the newly established Oslo Gang, a sabotage group, whose other members were Andreas Aubert, Viggo Axelsen, Gregers Gram, Henrik Hop, William Houlder, Max Manus, Martin Olsen, Arthur Pevik, Birger Rasmussen, Tor Stenersen, and Edvard Tallaksen.
-The British historian William Mackenzie called the Oslo Gang "the best group of saboteurs in Europe".
+British historian William Mackenzie called the Oslo Gang "the best group of saboteurs in Europe".